 Set up the compilation system for GDP by expenditure approach in real terms.
+The authorities' comment on the recommendation:

 The work for deflation of exports and imports will start in 2012.
 Deflation of investments and final consumption expenditure is planned for 2013.
 The production of GDP at constant prices by expenditure approach will be implemented by the end of 2013.
 The action plan for this activity is also outlined in the cooperation agreement with the Statistics Sweden.